cmancone/clearskies/docs/5_handlers.md

         print(f'Do something with {product.id}!')
 ```

 `clearskies` will fill in our dependencies: the `products` variable will be an instance of `app.models.products.Products` (aka the query builder for the Product model).  `now` is a pre-defined dependency in `clearskies`, and will be a `datetime` object set to the current time.

+### Context: Simple Executable

 As discussed, one goal of `clearskies` is to make sure that we can run this logic from within a Lambda, in a devbox, or in a test environment, without worrying about the completely different ways that our backend connections work in those cases.
-So let's see how that works out here!
+So let's see how that works for our background process!

-### Context: Simple Executable

-In our root folder we have the files that are intended to actually run things.
-Not surprisingly, the `lambda.py` file contains our lambda handlers that will be attached to an lambda, so let's see what that would look like:
+In our root folder we have the files that are the "entry points" for execution.
+Not surprisingly, the `lambda.py` file contains our lambda handlers that will be attached to a lambda, so let's see what that would look like:

 ```
 import clearskies
 import clearskies_aws
 import app

-background_process_context = clearskies_aws.contexts.lambda(
+background_process_in_lambda = clearskies_aws.contexts.lambda(
     app.a_background_process,
     additional_configs=clearskies_aws.di.iam_db_auth()
 )

 def lambda_handler(event, context):
-    return background_process_context(event, context)
+    return background_process_in_lambda(event, context)
 ```

 In short, we create a context for the Lambda environment.
 By default, clearskies will try to connect to the database using credentials in the environment, but we want to connect via IAM Auth.
-A class is available to do exactly that, so we just provide it as an additional class for depdnency injection configuration.
-Of course, clearskies still needs to know where the RDS cluster endpoint is.
+A class is available to do exactly that, so we just specify it as an additional class for dependency injection configuration.
+Now though, clearskies needs to know where the RDS cluster endpoint is.
 You could provide that directly to the `iam_db_auth` method, but it will also look for it in the environment as a variable named `CLUSTER_ENDPOINT`.
-This example assumes that the `CLUSTER_ENDPOINT` environment variable is being set on the Lambda and populated with the actual cluster endpoint.
+Therefore, this example assumes that the `CLUSTER_ENDPOINT` environment variable is being set on the Lambda and populated with the actual cluster endpoint.

 Note that we define our context **outside** of the lambda handler.
 If we do it like this, AWS will cache our context object for us, which means that clearskies won't have to re-initialize/re-connect to everything on each run (because the dependency injection container itself is cached by the context object).
 This will improve performance overall.

-Finally though, we have our actual `lambda_handler` function that we will be invoked by the Lambda.
-This simply invokes the `background_process_context` object, passing in the event and context.
-In our simple example we're neither using input nor sending output, but of course that would not always be the case.
+Finally, we have our actual `lambda_handler` function that will be invoked by the Lambda.
+This simply invokes the `background_process_in_lambda` object, passing in the event and context that AWS gave us.
+In our simple example we're not using input or sending output, but of course that would not always be the case.
 If our function needed to make use of input/output then we would just include `input_output` in the list of parameters, and clearskies would inject in the relevant [InputOutput](https://github.com/cmancone/clearskies/blob/master/src/clearskies/input_outputs/input_output.py) object to do exactly that.

 What if we want to run this same code but from a developer machine?
 Let's look at the `dev.py` file: